michele-perrone/ct-toolkit/README.md

 ### CT images and colorization
 CT images have an .IMG extension and a fixed resolution of 512*512 pixels.
 Each pixel has a signed 12-bit luminance value ranging from -2048 to 2047 (-2^12/2 to 2^12/2-1).
 LUT tables associate each possible luminance value to a 24-bit RGB color value (8 bits per color channel, i.e. 0 to 255).
 They can be seen as matrices with 256 rows and 3 columns, where each row corresponds to a luminance value.
-The only thing we have to be careful about is that original [-2048, 2047) luminance range has to be rescaled in order to pick the correct LUT color:
+The only thing we have to be careful about is that original [-2048, 2047) luminance range has to be rescaled in order to pick the correct LUT color, for example like this:

-´LUT color index = ( ( CT luminance + 2048 ) / 4095 ) * 255´
+`LUT color index = ( ( CT luminance + 2048 ) / 4095 ) * 255`

 ### Code structure (still not there)